Terradue/doc-tep-geohazards/source/tutorials/setap.rst

     The computation of the data region covering the requested input products is performed automatically by the application.
 * **DEM Margin**:
-    Tis parameter can be used to tweak the amount of margin to be applied to the S1 data footprint when the Copernicus DEM is ingested for the processing.
+    This parameter can be used to tweak the amount of margin to be applied to the S1 data footprint when the Copernicus DEM is ingested for the processing.
 * **Orbit Type**: